Combinatory categorial grammar

-Combinatory categorial grammar (CCG) is an efficiently parsable, yet linguistically expressive grammar formalism.
-It has a transparent interface between surface syntax and underlying semantic representation, including predicate–argument structure, quantification and information structure.
+In formal linguistics, combinatory categorial grammar (CCG) is an efficiently parsable, yet linguistically expressive, grammar formalism.
+It has a transparent interface between surface syntax and underlying semantic representation, including predicate–argument structure, quantification, and information structure.
 The formalism generates constituency-based structures (as opposed to dependency-based ones) and is therefore a type of phrase structure grammar (as opposed to a dependency grammar).

 CCG relies on combinatory logic, which has the same expressive power as the lambda calculus, but builds its expressions differently.
-The first linguistic and psycholinguistic arguments for basing the grammar on combinators were put forth by Steedman and Szabolcsi.
+The first linguistic and psycholinguistic arguments for basing a grammar on combinators were put forth by Steedman and Szabolcsi.

-More recent prominent proponents of the approach are Pauline Jacobson and Jason Baldridge.
-In these new approaches, the combinator B (the compositor) is useful in creating long-distance dependencies, as in "Who do you think Mary is talking about?" and the combinator W (the duplicator) is useful as the lexical interpretation of reflexive pronouns, as in "Mary talks about herself".
-Together with I (the identity mapping) and C (the permutator) these form a set of primitive, non-interdefinable combinators.
-Jacobson interprets personal pronouns as the combinator I, and their binding is aided by a complex combinator Z, as in "Mary lost her way".
+More recent prominent proponents of CCG include Pauline Jacobson and Jason Baldridge, who have continued development therein.
+In these new approaches, the combinator B (the "compositor") is found to be useful in creating long-distance dependencies—as in, e.g., "Who do you think Mary is talking about?"—and the combinator W (the "duplicator") is useful for the lexical interpretation of reflexive pronouns, as in "Mary talks about herself".
+Together with I (the identity mapping) and C (the "permutator"), these form a set of primitive, non-interdefinable combinators.
+Jacobson interprets personal pronouns as the combinator I; their binding is aided by a complex combinator Z, as in "Mary lost her way".
 Z is definable using W and B.

 Parts of the formalism

-The CCG formalism defines a number of combinators (application, composition, and type-raising being the most common).
-These operate on syntactically-typed lexical items, by means of Natural deduction style proofs.
-The goal of the proof is to find some way of applying the combinators to a sequence of lexical items until no lexical item is unused in the proof.
-The resulting type after the proof is complete is the type of the whole expression.
+The CCG formalism defines a number of combinators (the most common being application, composition, and type-raising).
+These operate on syntactically-typed lexical items, by means of natural deduction-style proofs.
+The goal of the proof is to find some way of applying the combinators to a sequence of lexical items, until no lexical item is unused in the proof; after the proof is complete, the resulting type is the type of the whole expression.
 Thus, proving that some sequence of words is a sentence of some language amounts to proving that the words reduce to the type S.